-Community
+Tocoi Creek High School is in the North

-Tocoi Creek High School is in the North Central area of St. Johns County.
-The school is a state-of-the-art facility with three academy labs, Innovation in the Built Environment, Leadership in Emerging Technology and Future Healthcare Professionals.
+Central area of St. Johns County.
+The school is a state-of-the-art facility with four academy labs, Innovation in the Built Environment, Leadership in Emerging Technology, Future Healthcare Professionals, and St. Johns County Academy of Future Educators.
 Tocoi is also an AP Capstone and Early College Program School.

 Mission

-1.11331011
+111001011

 "Horns up T.O.C.O.I."

 T = Tradition of Excellence

 ▼ 0= Ownership

 ▼ C= Character

 • O= One-Community

 • I- Inspire Lifelong Learning for All

 Vision